Hot Tub Removal Cost: What to Expect in 2026

 Can you save money doing it yourself?

-In theory yes, in practice usually no. A DIY tub removal requires a reciprocating saw, heavy-duty demolition blades, a truck or trailer rated for the load, and two or three strong helpers willing to give up a Saturday.
-The transfer station tipping fee alone runs $80 to $200 in most metros.
-Most homeowners come out within $200 of the full-service quote by the time they add up their own costs.
+In theory, yes.
+In practice, almost never.
+DIY tub removal needs a reciprocating saw, heavy demo blades, a truck or trailer rated for the load, and two or three strong helpers willing to burn a Saturday.
+The transfer station tip fee alone is $80 to $200 in most metros.
+Most homeowners land within $200 of the full-service quote once they add their own costs.

 Section 06